 UX – User Experience

-UX is the process of improving the usability a product or service to enhance customer satisfaction.
+UX is the process of improving the usability of a product or service to enhance customer satisfaction.

 YTD – Year to Date

 The Year to Date refers to the first day of the financial calendar to the present date.
 It gauges current performance against the beginning of the year.

-Now you're up to date with the latest business acronyms, browse graduate jobs to kick start your career.
+Now you're up to date with the latest business acronyms, browse graduate opportunities to kick-start your career.